Johnsony28/Java-Application/README.md

-# Java-Application
+# Java-Mysql-Simple-Login-Web-application

-A sample java application and then deploying it into aws 3-tier architecture
+This is a simple demonstration project to showcase conatinerization of Java web application and Mysql database in docker and Kubernetes environment.